couchbase/sync_gateway/README.md

 The URL for a user account is simply "/*databasename*/user/*name*" where _name_ is the username and _databasename_ is the configured name of the database.
 The typical GET, PUT and DELETE methods apply.
 The contents of the resource are a JSON object with the properties:

 * "name": The user name (same as in the URL path).
 Names must consist of alphanumeric ASCII characters or underscores.
-* "admin_channels": An array of strings -- the channels that the user is granted access to by the administrator.
-The name "*" means "all channels".
-An empty array or missing property denies access to all channels.
+* "admin_channels": Describes the channels that the user is granted access to by the administrator.
+Its format is a dictionary/object whose keys are channel names and values are integers.
+Each value represents the database sequence number at which the user got access to that channel.
 * "all_channels": Like "admin_channels" but also includes channels the user is given access to by other documents via a sync function.
 (This is a derived property and changes to it will be ignored.)
 * "roles": An optional array of strings -- the roles (q.v.) the user belongs to.
 * "password": In a PUT or POST request, put the user's password here.
 It will not be returned by a GET.